Colonial Farm Credit Rate Options

 By wisely choosing the type of interest plan and repayment schedule for your loan, you can maximize the use of the money while minimizing your interest costs.
-Farm Credit has several rate plans available to suit your particular situation and unlimited options for loan terms.
-Fixed rate plans, variable rate plans and adjustable rate plans are three of the most popular.
+Colonial Farm Credit has several rate plans and loan term options available to suit your particular situation.

-With all of these plans, you have the ability to change interest rate products as your interest rate needs change.
+With any of our plans, you have the ability to switch interest rate products as your interest rate needs change.
 Our experts are here to help sort out rates and terms that fit your lifestyle.
 Contact us today and let us work for you.

 The interest rate on these loans will be fixed for the entire term of the note.
-This term can be as short as five days and as long as 30 years on Country Home mortgages.
+This term can be as short as five days and as long as 30 years.

 Rates on variable loans are tied to changes in the financial market.
 Your interest rate is calculated by adding a specific number of percentage points to an index.